patriciocostilla/rpg-examples/README.md

 1. Given an arbitrary number N, determine if it is a prime number.
 1. Show on screen all the even numbers from 1 to N, given an arbitrary N.
 1. Print on screen the first N prime numbers, given an arbitrary N.

+### File managing

 1. Read a file and show it's records on screen.
+1. Read a file and count the amount of records.
+1. Read a file and calculate the sum of one numeric field.
+1. Read a file and calculate the average of one numeric field.
+1. Read a file and update one column on all the records.
+1. Read a file and update one column on one specific record, based on a given Key.
+1. Mass insert records on a file.